HerveAbdi/data4PCCAR/README.md

  Generate multivariate random observations (i.e., factor scores) that match the variance/eigenvalues of the dimensions.

  ####  recode2Integer
- Recode a vector of real values to integers amtching a given distribution for the integers
+ Recode a vector of real values to integers amtching a given distribution for the integers.